polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="Jumpers"></a>
 ## Jumper Settings
-Some jumper settings are design version specific.
-Please check the following jumpers' settings.
+For this design, the jumper settings must be set as follows:

 ### Design Specific Jumpers
 |   Jumper  |  Setting |